0o-de-lally/ol-explorer/context-for-llm/community-wallets/add-cw-task-list.md

 - Show empty state when appropriate
 - Show background refreshing indicator without hiding content

+[ ] (4) Ensure visual consistency with other HomeScreen components:
+- Use the standard card pattern with `bg-secondary/90` background and `backdrop-blur-lg`
+- Include the thin colored line at the top with `h-1 bg-primary/20`
+- Maintain consistent header structure with title and refresh control
+- Follow the same padding and spacing as other components
+- Match the loading/error/empty state patterns of existing components

 #### Definition of Done:
 - Component correctly renders community wallet data
 - Loading, error, and empty states are properly implemented
 - Component preserves content visibility during refresh operations
 - Responsive design works across different screen sizes
 - Component follows existing design patterns
+- Visual styling matches other HomeScreen components

 ### Task 5: HomeScreen Integration
 - [ ] (3) Modify HomeScreen.tsx to include the CommunityWallets component